vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Mānavaśrautasūtra

-(MSS) The ´ Mānava Srautasūtra ´ belonging to the Maitrāyan.ī Sam. hitā edit. by
+(MSS) The ´ Mānava Srautasūtra ´ belonging to the Maitrāyaṇī Saṁhitā ediṭby

 Jeannette M. van Gelder.
 New Delhi 1961.